Spanish dancer

-The Spanish dancer, scientific name Hexabranchus sanguineus (literally meaning "blood-colored six-gills"), is a dorid nudibranch, a very large and colorful sea slug, a marine gastropod mollusk in the family Hexabranchidae.
+The Spanish dancer, scientific name Hexabranchus sanguineus (literally meaning "blood-colored six-gills"), is a dorid nudibranch, a very large and colorful sea slug, a marine gastropod mollusk in the family Hexabranchidae.The taxonomy of the genus Hexabranchus has been controversial but a thorough molecular and morphological study published in 2023 showed that the name H. sanguineus was being used for at least 5 distinct species.

 Description

-The Spanish dancer is a large dorid nudibranch which can grow up to a maximum length of 60 cm.
+Hexabranchus sanguineus is a large dorid nudibranch which commonly grows up to a maximum length of 25 cm, with some reports to 40 cm in the Red Sea.

-However, the commonly observed size is between 20 and 30 cm long.

-Its body coloration is generally orange-red speckled with multiple small white dots but it also can be uniformly bright red or yellow with red scattered spots.

-Its body is soft and flattened, the anterior dorsal portion has a pair of retractable rhinophores and the posterior part has six contractile gills inserted independently in the body.
-The pair of oral tentacles are constituted by a fin flexible membrane provided with large digital lobes.
+All Hexabranchus species have soft, flattened bodies, the anterior dorsal portion has a pair of retractable rhinophores and the posterior part has six contractile gills inserted independently in the body.
+The pair of oral tentacles are constituted by a fine flexible membrane provided with large digital lobes.

 In a normal situation when the animal is crawling, the edges of its mantle are curled upwards creating a peripheral blister.
 If the animal is disturbed, it unfolds its edges and can swim through contractions and undulations of the body to move away from the disturbing element.
 Its common name, Spanish dancer, comes from this particular defense.

-Juveniles are rather whitish to yellowish with multiple purplish points and orange rhinophores and gills.

 Distribution and habitat

-The Spanish dancer is widespread throughout the tropical and subtropical waters of the Indo-Pacific area from the eastern coasts of Africa, Red Sea included, to Hawaii and from south Japan to Australia.
+This species is reported from the Red Sea, the Western Indian Ocean, French Polynesia and the Western Pacific, with different colour morphs in each region which are not differentiated by morphology or DNA barcodes.